Amritpals01/Video_to_pdf_generator/README.md

-Generate a video to pdf script
+Generate a video to pdf